Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/amazon-s3-cohort.md

 ### Amplitude setup

+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
-1. In Amplitude, navigate to **Data Destinations**, then find **Amazon S3 - Cohort**.
-Don't select **Amazon S3 - Raw Events** for this integration.
+2. In the Cohort section, click **Amazon S3 (Cohorts)**.
+Don't select **Amazon S3** for this integration.
-2. Enter the bucket name, select a region, enter a bucket path (optional), and enter a name for the destination.
+3. Enter the bucket name, select a region, enter a bucket path (optional), and enter a name for the destination.
 The name is used when syncing a cohort from Amplitude.
-3. Select the Amplitude user property to match users between Amazon S3 and Amplitude.
+4. Select the Amplitude user property to match users between Amazon S3 and Amplitude.
-4. Click **Copy Bucket Policy**.
+5. Click **Copy Bucket Policy**.

 ### Amazon S3 setup